arangodb/release-test-automation/README.md

  - `cleardata.js` - remove the testdata - after invoking it makedata should be able to be ran again without issues.
  - Plugins in `test_data/makedata_suites` executed in alphanumeric order:
    - `000_dummy.js` - this can be used as a template if you want to create a new plugin.
-   - `010_disabled_uuid_check.js` If you're running a cluster setup in failover mode, this checks whether all shards have an available leader.
+   - `010_disabled_uuid_check.js` If you're running a cluster setup in failover mode, this checks and waits for all shards have an available leader.
    - `020_foxx.js` Installs foxx, checks it.
    - `050_database.js` creates databases for the test data.
    - `100_collections.js` creates a set of collections / indices